MicrosoftDocs/winrt-api/windows.management.update/windowsupdatemanager_lastsuccessfulscantimestamp.md

 ## -description

-Query the last successful scan timestamp from [WindowsUpdateManager](./windowsupdatemanager.md).
+Gets a value indicating the last successful scan timestamp from [WindowsUpdateManager](./windowsupdatemanager.md).

 ## -property-value

+A value indicating the last successful scan timestamp from [WindowsUpdateManager](./windowsupdatemanager.md).

 ## -remarks

-This timestamp is reported in the local time of the device.
-If there has not yet been a successful scan, the value returned will be null.
+The timestamp is reported in the local time of the device.
+If there has not yet been a successful scan, then the value returned is null.

 ## -see-also

 ## -examples